FoxyOfJungle/RollbackStateMachines/README.md

 You can download the .yymps file (right side - releases) or simply copy the script from the .gml file.

+## Features ##

+* Create states in one place;
+* Handles animations separate from states logic (for better organization);
+* It has an "Any State" state that is executed every frame, regardless of the current state;
+* It is possible to go to the previous state;
+* Get current state name;

+*(This system does not have transitions, you need to do it within the states themselves).*

 ## Usage ##

 An example of usage: